-In 2014, the Patrick Administration will kick into high gear its plan to tap into the hidden energy value of food waste and organics.
+In 2014, the Commonwealth will kick into high gear its plan to tap into the hidden energy value of food waste and organics.
 The goal is to divert 450,000 tons of food waste a year from landfills and incinerators, and direct that material to composting facilities or anaerobic digesters, which convert food waste into a biogas that can be used for heat and electricity.
 This plan, which has gained international recognition, will cut greenhouse gases, lower disposal costs and preserve scarce landfill space across Massachusetts.

 One major way to achieve this goal is to add food waste and organics to the list of banned materials at landfills and incinerators.
 This ban, which will apply to large food waste generators, is poised to go into effect in late 2014, and it will send an unmistakable signal to private companies to invest in alternative facilities, such as digesters.

-To help harness this untapped energy from organic waste, the Patrick Administration has also made $3 million in low-interest loans available to private companies building anaerobic digestion (AD) facilities.
+To help harness this untapped energy from organic waste, the Commonwealth has also made $3 million in low-interest loans available to private companies building anaerobic digestion (AD) facilities.
 The low-interest loans will be administered by BCD Capital through MassDEP's Recycling Loan Fund, with monies provided by the Department of Energy Resources (DOER).

 DOER is also making $1 million available in grants for anaerobic digestion to public entities through MassDEP's Sustainable Materials Recovery Grant Program.
 MassDEP and DOER have awarded the first AD grant of $100,000 to the Massachusetts Water Resources Agency (MWRA) for its wastewater treatment plant at Deer Island.
 The MWRA currently digests sludge in 12 large chambers to help run the plant.
 A pilot project will introduce food waste into one of the chambers to determine the effects of co-digestion on operations and biogas production.